KennethGrace/krash-kourse/objects/README.md

 ```
 This is a method.
 It represents some form of work we'd like to do.
 The basic syntax should be fairly clear.
 We begin with the keyword `def` followed by our method's name.
 Then we denote arguments of a function as comma-seperated variables in between the parenthesis of the defintion.
 More importantly the method is actually an object!
 The invoking of the `__call__` method occurs when we use the `()` operator.

 What does this mean for us though?
 Well, firstly, this means we can pass functions as arguments to other functions for their own use.
-An exstension of this fact allows us to dynamically modify the context of a function by wrapping it in another function.
+An extension of this fact allows us to dynamically modify the context of a function by wrapping it in another function.
 This is known as decoration.
 See if you can identify the behavior of the below figure.

 [*methods.py*](methods.py) - Figure 3.2